kanisimoff/PluralizeService.Core/README.md

 ## Getting Started

 1. Download and build code, include a reference in your code to the project
-2. From anywhere within your code cal the PluralizationProvider as shown below
+2. From anywhere within your code call the PluralizationProvider as shown below
 ```csharp
     string word = "buses";